veraison/ear/arc/README.md

 | `--verbose` | trustworthiness vector detailed report (default is brief) |
 | `--color` | trustworthiness vector report colourises the tiers (default is B&W) |
 | `<jwt-file>` | a JWT wrapping an EAR claims-set |

+If `--pkey` parameter is omitted or the default file name is specified then
+* key from the file will be used if exists ignoring keys in JWT header
+* the public key and algorithm from JWT header will be used if the file is missing

 ### Output